How The Tabloids Encourage Child

 by False Accusations.

-It reduces the number of adults to whom children can turn should they
+And it also reduces the number of adults to whom children can turn should they

 ever want to talk privately about an issue concerning abuse.
 (For example,